bitsongofficial/go-bitsong/docs/installation.md

-## Install Gaia
+## Install BitSong

 This guide will explain how to install the `bitsongd` and `bitsongcli` entrypoints onto your system.
-With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validators/validator-setup.md).
+With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-testnet.md) or a [Validator](./validators/validator-setup.md).

 ### Install Go